hooklift/govix/README.md

 * **Linux:** `export LD_LIBRARY_PATH=${GOPATH}/src/github.com/hooklift/govix/vendor/libvix`
 * **Windows:** append the path to the PATH environment variable

-Be aware that the previous example assumes $GOPATH only has a path set.
+Be aware that the previous example assumes $GOPATH only has one path set.

 ## Debugging
 ### Enabling debug logs